Robert J. Schneider, PhD

 New York, New York

-In their second project, Drs.
-Formenti and Schneider aim to enhance the understanding of the role of selective protein synthesis in the regulation, survival, and resistance to treatment of breast cancer cells that are thought to be responsible for breast cancer metastasis and recurrence.
-The studies conducted in the past year are developing a novel approach that targets an area of gene regulation not previously exploited to more effectively treat advanced and metastatic breast cancer.
-They will continue these inquiries with the aim of developing new tools that can be used in the clinical setting.
+Dr. Schneider and his team are focusing on the understanding of the role of selective protein synthesis in the regulation, survival and resistance to treatment of breast cancer cells that are thought to be responsible for breast cancer metastasis and recurrence.
+The studies conducted in the past year are developing a novel approach pioneered arch that targets an area of gene regulation not previously exploited to more effectively treat advanced and metastatic breast cancer.